1992–93 FIS Ski Jumping Europa (Continental) Cup

 The 1992/93 FIS Ski Jumping Europa Cup was the 13th and the last Europa Cup season in ski jumping for men and at the same counts as the 2nd Continental Cup winter season in ski jumping.
 Europa Cup was a predecessor of Continental Cup with events held only in Europe.

+European Cup competitions included more than just competitors from the European continent, but the standings at the end of each season included only European competitors.
+Ski jumpers from Asia and North America were classified in the separated Pacific Rim Cup.

 Other competitive circuits this season included the World Cup season.